NigelVanHattum/k8s-homelab/README.md

 ```

 This will store all important files in the talos/.out/ folder.
 Keep these secure, and back them up.
 You need these files if you ever need to update your cluster or configure the cluster.

+### Managing the cluster
+Upgrading both Talos OS itself and the kubernetes version, take a look at [my documentation](02_cluster/README.md)

 ## 03_base_resources
 To start with a basic cluster with enough possibilities to deploy your applications, they are deployed in bulk.
 It also uses 1Password to store all secrets need throughout the deployment.